Best in Show (film)

 Best in Show is a 2000 American mockumentary comedy film co-written by Christopher Guest and Eugene Levy and directed by Guest.
-The film follows five entrants in a prestigious dog show as they travel to and compete at the show.
+The film follows five entrants in a prestigious dog show as they travel to and compete at the show, and stars Guest and Levy alongside Jennifer Coolidge, John Michael Higgins, Michael Hitchcock, Jane Lynch, Michael McKean, Catherine O'Hara, and Parker Posey.
 Much of the dialogue was improvised.
 Many of the comic actors were also involved in Guest's other films, including Waiting for Guffman, A Mighty Wind, For Your Consideration, and Mascots.
 The film's score was composed by C. J. Vanston.

 Plot

 Five dogs and their owners, trainers and handlers travel to Philadelphia to compete in the Mayflower Kennel Club Dog Show.

-Gerry and Cookie Fleck are a middle-class couple from Florida who arrive at the Taft Hotel with their Norwich Terrier Winky.
+Gerry and Cookie Fleck are a middle-class couple from Florida who arrive at the Taft Hotel with their Norwich terrier Winky.
 After having forgotten to pay their credit card bill and short of cash, they are forced to sleep in the hotel's storage room.
-While traveling to the show, they encounter several of Cookie’s former lovers who try to seduce her again, much to Gerry's chagrin.
+While traveling to the show, they encounter several of Cookie's former lovers who try to seduce her again, much to Gerry's chagrin.

-Meg and Hamilton Swan, a stereotypical yuppie couple from a Chicago suburb, arrive with their Weimaraner Beatrice.
+Meg and Hamilton Swan, a stereotypical yuppie couple from a Chicago suburb, arrive with their weimaraner Beatrice.
 Their constant doting and neurotic behavior toward Beatrice—for example, taking her to a psychotherapist after she sees them having sex in a position they learned from the Kama Sutra—confuses and upsets her.

-Harlan Pepper, the affable Southern owner of a fishing goods store and an aspiring ventriloquist, arrives with his Bloodhound Hubert.
-The Pepper family has raised a variety of hounds for generations; Harlan continues the tradition by raising Bloodhounds.
+Harlan Pepper, the affable Southern owner of a fishing goods store and an aspiring ventriloquist, arrives with his bloodhound Hubert.
+The Pepper family has raised a variety of hounds for generations; Harlan continues the tradition by raising bloodhounds.

 Sherri Ann Cabot is the buxom, overly-made-up trophy wife of her elderly sugar daddy Leslie Ward Cabot.
-A former two-time winner of the show, Sherri Ann receives help with her Standard Poodle Rhapsody in White, also known as Butch, from her taskmaster trainer Christy Cummings.
+A former two-time winner of the show, Sherri Ann receives help with her standard poodle Rhapsody in White, also known as Butch, from her taskmaster trainer Christy Cummings.
 An extremely competitive butch lesbian, Christy rigorously trains Butch for the show and rejects Sherri Ann's offers of a beauty makeover.
 Leslie is oblivious to Christy and Sherri Ann's romantic involvement, as well as everything else happening around him.